Understanding computer date, time and time zones

 1711645810 # The number of seconds that passed since the UNIX epoch.
 The `-u` flag is applied by default.
 Think of this number when you think about the _system clock_.

-“Internally, your Mac is using UTC.
-Your Mac is not “in CET”.
-It is “in UTC with a default TZ setting of CET”.
-TZ environment variable controls how a local time is derived from the underlying UTC when a local timestamp or timezone offset is required.
-If you change TZ, then local timestamps will be shown in the new timezone, but the computer’s internal timekeeping in UTC is not affected.
+environment variable controls how a local time is derived from the underlying UTC when a local timestamp or timezone offset is required.
+If you change TZ

-So, when you run date, then the command-line utility reads the system clock and the TZ environment variable, and prints the current date including the time zone.
-If you would like to get the current time zone of your computer, you can run the following command in Linux systems:
+environment variable stored somewhere in the operating system, and returns the current date including the local time zone’s offset.
+If you would like to get the current time zone of your computer, you can run the following command in UNIX-like operating systems:

 > sudo systemsetup -gettimezone